psevestre/openid-fapi/Financial_API_WD_CIBA.md

 **NOTE:** When the client is configured in polling mode, it will be interacting with the token endpoint in order to retrieve access tokens.
 The same security requirements for this endpoint detailed in Parts 1 and 2 of the Financial API apply.

+**NOTE:** When the client is configured in polling mode, it will be interacting with the token endpoint in order to retrieve access tokens.
+The same security requirements for this endpoint detailed in Parts 1 and 2 of the Financial API apply.

 #### 5.2.3 Confidential Client

 ##### 5.2.3.1 General Provisions

-A Confidential Client shall support the provisions specified in clause 5.2.4 of Financial API - Part 1 and clause 5.2.4 of Financial API - Part 2.
+A Confidential Client shall support the provisions specified in clause 5.2.4 of Financial API - Part 1 [FAPI1] and clause 5.2.4 of Financial API - Part 2 [FAPI2].

 In addition, the Confidential Client